Curator’s statement

 Azores, Portugal

 Azores, Portugal, is an elemental wonder and a beacon of beauty in the embrace of the Atlantic Ocean.
 Volcanic eruptions gave birth to the rich emerald hills of this archipelago and its stunning landscape.
 Atop the Azorean peaks, the vantage point blurs ocean and sky, harmonizing the Mediterranean spirit with Atlantic geography.
-Authentic villages, adorned with picturesque houses, are home to fishermen, craftspeople, and the warm and laid-back people of this Portuguese island.
+Authentic villages, adorned with picturesque houses, are home to fishers, craftspeople, and the warm and laid-back people of this Portuguese island.

 Things to do: